intel-analytics/ipex-llm-tutorial/ch_4_Chinese_Support/README.md

-# Chapter 6 Multi-Language Support
+# Chapter 4 Chinese Support

 This chapter explores the capability of large languange models in handling multiple languages.
 Being able to support multiple languages is crucial for these models due to their wide-ranging use cases and real-world applications.